Senate Proposal: No

 Registered Trademark - A distinctive word, design or graphic symbol, or combination word and design, that distinguishes and identifies the goods and services of Michigan Technological University and is formally registered with the United States Patent and Trademark Office.

-Patent/License Manager (IIE) - Manages the University Trademark Licensing Program, including the approval and processing of license agreements with vendors to use University identity marks.
+Patent/License Manager (ICO) - Manages the University Trademark Licensing Program, including the approval and processing of license agreements with vendors to use University identity marks.

 University Marketing and Communications (UMC) - Oversees the University’s brand management program, provides educational information and approvals regarding acceptable use of University identity marks.

-Prior to any use of Michigan Tech's identity marks, and to receive approval for such use and the intended design, contact the Office of Innovation and Industry Engagement by telephone at 7-2228 or by email at firstname.lastname@example.org
+Prior to any use of Michigan Tech's identity marks, and to receive approval for such use and the intended design, contact the Office of Innovation and Commercialization by telephone at 7-2228 or by email at firstname.lastname@example.org

-Visit the Office of Innovation and Industry Trademark Licensing Information website for licensing and design review information.
-IIE personnel can help complete any associated forms.
+Visit the Office of Innovation and Commercialization website for licensing and design review information.
+ICO personnel can help complete any associated forms.

 |08/10/2017||Updated, converted from Operating Procedures Manual University and reissued as new University Administrative Policy.
 Approved by Vice President for Research.|

 |08/20/2001||Operating Procedures Manual|